chen-grace-p4/project02/README.md

 (omit)They can also use the flag -f or -file (ex. "-f text.txt" to send text.txt) to send files to the other clients. <br>
 (omit) Clients can use ctrl+b to "bold" their words (** around their words) or ctrl+i to italicize their words (* around their words).

-## Description of Technical Design with omits/new parts added:
+## Description of Technical Design:<br>NOTE: Sections omitted from the original proposal are marked with "(OMITTED)."
+All new additions are marked with (NEW).
-* Sockets (Grace)
+* **Sockets (Grace)**
   * connecting users(clients) to a server where they send messages to each other
   * server returns a "new message" to every client everytime a client sends something to the server so that the client end can see all the messages
   * (OMITTED)"subserver" or channels also could be an entirely new server itself and clients will simply connect to multiple servers at once
   * (NEW) server uses select to navigate through multiple clients and clients use select to navigate between STDIN and new messages from the server (other clients)
        * (NEW) <sys/ioctl.h> is included so ioctl is used to detect whether or not the socket has something new to read (a new message)
   * (NEW) clients are identified by usernames based on their file descriptor number

-* Working with files (Kyle)
+* **Working with files (Kyle)**
-  * (OMITTED)send files or images over the server so that other clients can access/see them
+  * (OMITTED) send files or images over the server so that other clients can access/see them
-  * (NEW) saving text messages into a file and allowing clients to access that file to see past logs of messages
+  * (NEW) CHATLOG (chat.log): Saves all messages sent by the users into a file.
+All users/clients can access the CHATLOG using -c or -chatlog.
+  * (NEW) ACTIVITYLOG (activity.log): Saves all "activities" performed in the chat server.
+UserIDs are NOT recorded in the file, thus making this an "anonymous" ACTIVITYLOG.
+All users/clients can access the ACTIVITYLOG using -a or -activitylog.
+    * SEVEN different "activities" are recorded in the ACTIVITYLOG:
+      * 1: User connected
+      * 2: User disconnected
+      * 3: User sent a message
+      * 4: User viewed the CHATLOG
+      * 5: User viewed the ACTIVITYLOG
+      * 6: Server started
+      * 7: Server closed

-* Finding information about files (Kyle)
+* **Finding information about files (Kyle)**
   * display information about files such as size, file type, and a preview of files
   * having a preview of a file will require the use of READ
   * at some point there could be a way to change a file using WRITE by a client and send the changed file back over the server

-* Signals (Grace)
+* **Signals (Grace)**
-  * (OMITTED)shortcuts to bold or italicize words
+  * (OMITTED) shortcuts to bold or italicize words
   * (NEW) to log if a user disconnected or reconnected

 * (OMITTED) Layouting the GUI (Kyle)